thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityStatus.md

   return element + 1
 }

-// Loop over it in Swift.
+// Loop over it in Codira.
 for (index, element) in numbers.enumerated() {
   print("v[\(index)] = \(element)")
 }